astronomer/astro-blog/posts/get-apache-airflow-certified-a-talk-with-marc-lamberti.md

 >
 > **700<** certifications issued (and growing!)

 Being certified for a tool that matters to many companies can really boost your career.
 Take Apache Airflow for example[.
-Mastering Airflow is one of the most in-demand and high-paid skills in the job market.](https://www.credly.com/skills/airflow)
+Mastering Airflow is one of the most in-demand skills in the job market.](https://www.credly.com/skills/airflow)

 Today we talk to Marc Lamberti — Head of Customer Training at Astronomer and creator of [the Astronomer Certification for Apache Airflow Fundamentals. ](https://www.astronomer.io/certification/)He wants engineers like you to be able to jump into Airflow as easily and smoothly as possible and make sure they have everything they need to get started.